KTSN (AM)

-KTSN (1060 kHz) is a daytimer AM radio station licensed to Lockhart, Texas, and serving the Austin metropolitan area.
-It is owned by Township Media, LLC, a non-profit organization.
+KTSN (1060 kHz) is a Class C AM radio station licensed to San Leanna, Texas, and serving the Austin metropolitan area.
+It is owned by Recharge Media Public benefit Corporation, supporting the non-profit Sun Radio Foundation.
 KTSN broadcasts a hybrid radio format of adult album alternative and Americana, branded as "Sun Radio".
-The studios and offices are on Manchaca Road in Austin.
-Sun Radio seeks listener donations on the air and on its website.
+The studios and offices are at 3601 Bluestein Drive in East Austin with a company owned 10 acre tower site with 3 towers located on Old Manor Road.

 KTSN broadcasts at 2,000 watts.
-As 1060 AM is a clear channel frequency reserved for Class A stations XECPAE in Mexico City and KYW in Philadelphia, KTSN must go off the air at night to avoid interference.
-Programming is heard on a network of FM translators and repeater stations around the Texas Hill Country.
+As 1060 AM is a clear channel frequency reserved for Class A stations XECPAE in Mexico City and KYW in Philadelphia, Programming is heard on a network of FM, AM and FM translators and repeater stations around the Texas Hill Country and East of San Antonio.

 Mission

-Sun Radio's mission, according to the website, is to preserve the culture of Texas music with a minimal impact on the environment.
+Sun Radio's mission, is to preserve the culture of Texas music with a minimal impact on the environment.
 It helps foster new radio broadcasting careers for the residents of the Texas Hill Country and provides 24-hour a day, free local radio for communities in Central Texas.

 Proceeds from donations are used to expand local programming, in the creation of local jobs, as support for other non-profit organizations, to broadcast local musicians and events, and in funding new capital projects to maintain its network of radio stations.

 History

 Lockhart's first radio station signed on the air on March 15, 1967, as KHRB.
 It was owned by Heath–Reasoner Broadcasters (Dan Heath of Lockhart and Marion Reasoner of Fort Worth) and operated with 250 watts.
 Radio Caldwell County acquired the station in 1973 and changed the call sign to KCLT.
 Triple R Broadcasting purchased it in 1979.

 The station was assigned the call letters KHJK on November 8, 1983.
 On February 9, 1988, the station changed its call sign to KFIT.

 The station operated as a 250-watt daytimer located in Lockhart for many years.
 Mike Venditti, working with consultant Don Werlinger (one time principal of KFCC in Bay City, Texas) worked to relocate the station to the three-tower, 2,000-watt operation it is today.
-Upon moving closer to Austin, the station adopted a Christian and secular talk format format.
+Upon moving closer to Austin, the station adopted a Christian and secular talk format.

-On May 29, 2022, following the acquisition of the station by Township Media, KFIT began originating the adult album alternative and Americana "Sun Radio" format previously found on KTSN (1490 AM), now KJFK), feeding K261DW (100.1 FM) among other signals.
+On May 29, 2022, following the acquisition of the station by Recharge Media (then knows as Township Media) KFIT began originating the adult album alternative and Americana "Sun Radio" format previously found on KTSN (1490 AM), now KJFK), feeding K261DW (100.1 FM) among other signals.
 The "Sun Radio" programming replaced gospel music on KFIT.
 AM 1060 and AM 1490 swapped call signs on June 3, 2022.